data4society2000/publ0054-ntbx3/README.md

-# Disinformation and Deliberative Democracy – R Scripts
+# The Politics of Falsehood: A Mixed Methods Study of Disinformation and Democratic Backsliding in Hungary and Poland - R Scripts

 This repository contains three R scripts used in my dissertation research on the relationship between government disinformation and deliberative democracy in the European Union (2000–2024).